SAFE-Stack/SAFE-BookStore/README.md

 Deploy to the flex environment with a custom runtime like this is might take some time, but the instructions here should work.

+#### Workaround for Split Health Checks

+Newly created projects have [Split Health Checks](https://cloud.google.com/appengine/docs/flexible/python/configuring-your-app-with-app-yaml#updated_health_checks) enabled by default, which causes the deployment to fail.
+This can be resolved by disabling them on the project.

+First install the beta components if you don't already have them:

+    gcloud components install beta

+then run the following command on your project:

+    gcloud beta app update --no-split-health-checks --project <YOUR PROJECT ID>

+After that, deploying as described above should work just fine.

 ## Known Issues

 ### Getting rid of errors in chrome